vsch/SmartData/README.md

 Scopes can be top level or have parent/child relationships to other scopes.
 A value not found at the child scope level will be taken from the parent and the parent's parent, as needed.

 Automatically computed values can be used to connect to properties or as dependents of other computed data points.
 The wiring is done on `finalizeAllScopes()` method call on a top level scope.
-Only data points for which there is a consumer, or which are dependencies of other data points for which there is a consumer, will be created with all others are ignored.
+Only data points for which there is a consumer, or which are dependencies of other data points for which there is a consumer, will be created with all others ignored.

-All keys provide a default value so that if only a sub-set of dependent data points is available, defaults will be used for the missing values.
+All keys provide a default value so that if only a subset of dependent data points is available, defaults will be used for the missing values.

 Once a call to `finalizeAllScopes()` is done, the data scope is no longer involved and all computations and data propagation is done through `SmartVersionedData` classes, which **do not** keep a reference to the data scope that created them, so the data scopes can be garbage collected while the smart data classes live on.